microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

 In the new private GitHub repository, add a new `application.yml` file which will store configuration data for all our microservices.

-Typically, each Spring Boot application includes such a file with the application binaries to contain application settings.
+Typically, each Spring Boot application includes such a file within the application binaries to contain application settings.
 A Spring Cloud configuration server allow such settings to be stored at a single location and served from a single source.

 For the moment, our `application.yml` will just store a message to check if the configuration is successful: